Giant Sea Bass Community Science

 Spotting Giant Sea Bass

 This iconic kelp forest species was fished almost to extinction in Southern California during the early part of the 20th century.
-As a result, giant sea bass are listed as critically endangered under the International Union for Conservation of Nature Red List, with population estimates of less than 500 breeding individuals.
+As a result, giant sea bass are listed as critically endangered on the International Union for Conservation of Nature Red List, with population estimates of less than 500 breeding individuals.
 In recent years, sightings by divers and fishermen have increased, but the status of the population is unclear.

-By identifying and tracking individual giant sea bass using images submitted to this website, we hope to improve our understanding of how the population of giant sea bass is distributed in our local waters and to learn more about their movements, seasonality, and use of marine protected areas.
+By identifying and tracking individual giant sea bass using images submitted to this website, researchers hope to improve our understanding of how the population of giant sea bass is distributed in our local waters and to learn more about their movements, seasonality, and use of marine protected areas.

 If you see a giant sea bass in the wild, please submit your photos to: spottinggiantseabass.msi.ucsb.edu.